richelbilderbeek/dlip/report/README.md

 # Novel artificial neural networks applications in phylogenetics.
 By: Jorn Prenger and Anne Hinrichs

-## Can deep neural networks be used in phylogentics and if so how can phylogenetics benefit from it?
+## Can deep neural networks be used in phylogenetics and if so how can phylogenetics benefit from it?
-In this report we will examine if deep learning can be used for phylogenetics.
+In this report, we will examine if deep learning can be used for phylogenetics.
 We will also try to find out in what way they can be used, and try to give examples.

 ## What is a neural network?

-A neural network is a programming sturcture which tries to simulate the neurons in the brain.
+A neural network is a programming structure which tries to simulate the neurons in the brain.
 Is does this to try to discover patterns in large sets of data.
-Then it uses the discovered patters to look at new data, and say something about this data.
-The complexity of the patterns it discovers (and its ability to discover complex patterns) grows with the amount of neurons and layers the network.
+Then it uses the discovered patterns to look at new data, and say something about this data.
+The complexity of the patterns it discovers (and its ability to discover complex patterns) grows with the number of neurons and layers the network.
 It can then use this pattern to classify things it hasn't seen before.[7][4]

 ### How does a neural network work?

 As said before a neural network consists of neurons.
-These neurons are organised in layers, and the layers communicate with each other.
+These neurons are organized in layers, and the layers communicate with each other.
 The neurons send data in the form of numbers back and forth.
-The neurons all perform some basic calculations on the data they recieve, multiply this by the weight, and output it.
-After all the neurons have done their job you compare the ouput state with the state it should have been.
+The neurons all perform some basic calculations on the data they receive, multiply this by the weight, and output it.
+After all the neurons have done their job you compare the output state with the state it should have been.
 (You know because you are training.)
 If it matches pretty good you are done training, if it doesn't match at all you adjust the weights by looking what each neuron said before it was multiplied by the weight.
 You then make the weights higher or lower and try the process again.

 ### What is (un)supervised learning

 * Unsupervised

 Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from unlabeled data.
 This way you can let the program train itself without having to interfere in any way.

  * Supervised

 Supervised learning is the machine learning task of inferring a function from labeled training data.
 The program just generates the output and says if this is right or not.
-After this it changes the values like discribed above.
+After this, it changes the values like described above.

 ### What is a deep neural network?